Do I need to install an attic fan in my home?

 • HVAC equipment in the attic that is well-insulated and sealed.

-On the flip side, if your insulation levels are that low, you would probably see more bang for your buck by beefing up the insulation instead, which will have the double benefit of lowering your winter heating bills, too.
+On the flipside, if your insulation levels are that low, you would probably see more bang for your buck by beefing up the insulation instead, which will have the double benefit of lowering your winter heating bills, too.
 The fans could play a helpful role as a quick, temporary intervention to keep cooling costs down in the summer.
 Still, in the long run, they seldom prove to be the most pragmatic or practical solution for lowering your energy bills year-round and improving energy efficiency.

 Explore the learning center